 Proper Temperatures for a Baby Bearded Dragon

-A basking area should be established with temperatures ranging between 95 to 110 degrees F.
+Establish an elevated basking area on one end of the terrarium with temperatures ranging between 95 to 110 degrees F.

-On the opposite side of the enclosure, the temperatures should be slightly cooler and range between 80 to 90 degrees F.
+On the opposite end of the enclosure, the temperatures should be slightly cooler and range between 80 to 90 degrees F.

-The optimum temperatures within the bearded dragon’s enclosure should be a gradient, where the warmest area being the basking area, and the cooler region being on the other end of the enclosure.
+The optimum temperatures within the enclosure should be a gradient featuring basking and cool zones for a bearded dragon.
+The warmest area being the basking area, and the cooler zone being on the other end of the terrarium.
 The area between these two areas should be between those temperatures.

 Proper Temperatures for a Juvenile Bearded Dragon

 Juvenile bearded dragons require similar temperatures as a baby.
 The basking area can be slightly cooler, ranging from 95 to 105 degrees F.

 The cooler area needs to be about 80 to 90 degrees F with juveniles as well.

 Adult bearded dragons can have slightly cooler basking areas than juveniles and babies.
 The temperature for the basking area should be between 90 to 93 degrees for an adult bearded dragon.